pattobrien/dotfiles/README.md

 - [x] Separate brew packages into separate files
 - [x] Clean up outdated /scripts/ folder
 - [x] BUG: tmux requirement in .zshrc causes terminal crash when tmux is not yet installed
+- [ ] Steps for initializing TMUX plugins
-- Add VSCode config
+- [ ] Add VSCode config
-- setup 1password in case passwords are needed for app installations
+- [ ] setup 1password in case passwords are needed for app installations
-- post-install scripts for packages (e.g. Dart/Flutter is required for fvm)
+- [ ] post-install scripts for packages (e.g. Dart/Flutter is required for fvm)
-- can `xcode-select --install` be run from the install script?
+- [ ] can `xcode-select --install` be run from the install script?